eformat/microsegmentation-operator/README.md

 It should be relatively common to use the `additional-inbound-ports` annotation to model those situation where a pod exposes a port that should not be load balanced.

+If `inbound-pod-labels` annotation is used, this selects matching pods along with the `additional-inbound-ports`.

 ## Examples

 See test directory for an example.